trufflesuite/drizzle/packages/drizzle/README.md

 ### `polls` (object)
 An object containing key/value pairs denoting what is being polled and the interval (in ms).
 Possible polls are accounts and blocks.
 Accounts will poll for addresses and balances, blocks for new blocks. **Default**: `{ blocks: 3000 }`

+### `syncAlways` (boolean)
+If `true`, will replay all contract calls at every block.
+This is useful if your dapp uses a proxy contract which obfuscates your primary contract's address.
+By default Drizzle checks blocks to see if a transaction interacting with your contracts has occured.
+If so, it syncs that contract. **Default**: `false`

 ### `web3` (object)
 Options regarding `web3` instantiation.